-Each bank consists of one or more batteries and also serves to start the engine that charges it.
+Each bank consists of one or more batteries and serves to start the engine that charges it.

-Motor-activated battery switches control the batteries.
+Solenoid activated battery switches control the batteries.

-These switches are all activated using the main Battery key switch at the dash, located on the auxiliary helm switch panel.
-This key switch acts as the battery on/off switch for all battery banks.
+These switches are all activated using the main Battery key switch at the dash, this key switch acts as the battery on/off switch for all battery banks.